smeup/jariko/docs/mute.md

 ## Syntax

+### Assertions that compare two values
-The Mute annotations looks like this:
+The Mute annotations that compare two values looks like this:

 ```
 MU* VAL1(B) VAL2(8) COMP(EQ)